Frequent travelers, Liz and her husband have a keen interest in history. They have visited many castles in the UK and in other countries.

 Dog Collar Museum

 This unusual museum is in the courtyard area.
-It is easy to miss, as we certainly did, but might be of special interest to dog owners.
+It is easy to miss, as we did, but might be of special interest to dog owners.

 Birds of Prey